github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

     let data = event.data; // <-- add 'event.data' as a taint source
   });

-This source is already known by the CodeQL JS analysis, but we'll show how it could be added as an extension.
-This can be achieved with the following extension:
+Note that this source is already known by the CodeQL JS analysis, but for this example, you could use the following data extension:

 .. code-block:: yaml